New Jersey makes funds available for spotted lanternfly treatment

 “This is an excellent opportunity for counties and municipalities in New Jersey to take advantage of this funding that can assist them in helping reduce the populations of this pest,” state Agriculture Secretary Douglas Fisher said.
 “The more participants we have in this program the stronger our campaign will be against this invasive menace.”

-The lantern flies will mature into red and black with white spots in their next stage, reaching their adult phase in August.

-A native to Asia, the insect was discovered in the U.S. in Bucks County, Pennsylvania, in 2014.
+A native of Asia, the spotted lanternfly was discovered in the U.S. in Bucks County, Pennsylvania, in 2014.

 While not a threat to humans, the bug is known to be a nuisance to crop growers because they feast on plants.
-They're known to travel through "hitchhiking," latching onto moving items belonging to humans, making them able to expand their population to other states.
+They're known to travel through "hitchhiking," latching onto moving items belonging to humans and expanding their population to other states.

 Contact Eric Conklin: